meelgroup/ganak/README.md

 # GANAK- model counter
 GANAK is a probabilistic exact model counter.
 It takes in a CNF formula `F` and a confidence `delta` as input and returns `count` such that `count` is the number of solutions of `F` with confidence at least `1 - delta`.

+### New: Support Added for Weighted Model Counting
+Please checkout to wmc branch.

 ## Installation

 ### Compiling in Linux